-Sleeping and Rest Requirements Policy
+Sleep and Rest Policy

 All children have individual sleep and rest requirements.
 Our objective is to meet these needs by providing a comfortable, relaxing and safe space to enable their bodies to rest.
-This environment will also be well supervised ensuring all children feel secure.
+This environment will also be well supervised ensuring all children feel secure and safe at our service.